-Forward foreign exchange contracts are classified as Level 2 and these instruments are traded on an active market.
+Both forward foreign exchange contracts are classified as Level 2.
+These instruments are traded on an active market.
 The fair value of forward foreign exchange contracts may be established using interpolation of observable market data rather than a quoted price.